 However, you don't need to overseed your lawn immediately.
 Similar to the issue of soil compaction, spring is simply an appropriate time to look for problems in your lawn.
 Once you've identified the bare patches, you can plan ahead not only for aerating compact soil but also for overseeding these areas in fall.
 If your lawn has too many bare patches, however, you can overseed in spring.
 Just remember to watch out for the crabgrass that will compete for nutrients with the newly planted grass.

 Here is a video about fixing bare patches:

 While some homeowners prefer to use chemical and synthetic fertilizers, you can fertilize your lawn in more natural ways.
 For one, you can compost manure or make a compost pile.
-This pile can be made up of kitchen scraps, lawn clippings, and wood chips.
+This pile can be made up of kitchen scraps, lawn clippings (use a lawn sweeper for simplicity), and wood chips.
 We do not recommend adding meat products since it will add an unpleasant odor.

 As long as you irrigate and turn your compost pile around regularly, the organic materials will break down properly and serve as a natural fertilizer.
 Still, you should regulate the amount of fertilizer you apply.
 Having too much fertilizer can lead to the quick spread of pesky weeds and plant diseases.
 If you already applied fertilizer in the late fall season, you can reduce the fertilizer you will apply in spring.